Goosse/exports-and-reports/readme.txt

 As an admin, add &debug=1 to the end of the report URL to see the query that this plugin uses, take that query and use it in your own MySQL client or PHPMyAdmin to see if there are any errors in your own query.

 == Changelog ==

+= 0.6.0 =
+* Feature: Added new Cronjob URL which you can define report or export type (requires WP 3.5+)
+* Feature: Added new JSON API URL which you can define report, export type, and optional pagination (requires WP 3.5+)
+* Changed: Format of exported file names is now utilizing 24 hour format, along with a random string at the end
+* Fix: Tweaks to table markup

 = 0.5.3 =
 * Fix for exporting and URL paths on Windows, props to @fantomas_bg